 Q. Is Newlane University accredited?

-Accreditation in the U.S. is a bit different because it’s tied to student-loans (student-loans aren’t really a thing in many countries).
+Accreditation in the U.S. is a bit different because it’s often tied to student-loans (student-loans aren’t really a thing in many countries).
 Only schools recognized by the U.S. Department of Education (USDOE) can offer government-backed loans to their students, and the USDOE only recognizes certain U.S.-based accrediting agencies.

 At Newlane, our degree price is so affordable that we don’t offer any student loans (and we never want our students to go into debt for their degree!).
 That said, we want students to be as confident as possible about our college, so we are pursuing accreditation that is recognized by the USDOE.